LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 ##### Docker

-For Docker distributions of Lisk Core, do the following to add the evironment variable:
+For Docker distributions of Lisk Core, do the following to add the environment variable:

 ```bash
 cd lisk_repo